7 Wellness Tips To Ease Stress & Boost Emotional Wellbeing

 - Drink enough: water is great, but you can also enjoy herbal tea and diluted fruit juice to keep you on top of the recommended 8 glasses a day.

-- Less caffeine: try replacing your coffee and tea with herbal alternatives or decaf options, but if it’s too hard, opt for no caffeine in the afternoon.
+- Less caffeine: try replacing your coffee and black tea with herbal alternatives or decaf options, but if it’s too hard, opt for no caffeine in the afternoon.
 This will help you balance your energy levels and sleep well.

 Remember that any movement is good movement.
 Don’t be hard on yourself and remember that you are the only person who can take the pressure off your shoulders.

 We have put together a 10-minute workout (click here) for those who are short on time.
 But if you have a little more time, it’s important to get your heart rate up.
 While running isn’t for everyone, try to explore your area by foot and add in a power walk if you want.
-Alternatively, enjoy an online hit class; there are a huge amount of YouTube videos out there that cater for every fitness level and any injuries you might have.
+Alternatively, enjoy an online HIIT class; there are a huge amount of YouTube videos out there that cater for every fitness level and any injuries you might have.
 The main thing with fitness is to try to enjoy it!

 Sleep is a key to ease your stress levels.
 We all know the feeling of having had minimal sleep — it does no favors for mental health.
 So, it’s important to practice good sleep hygiene whenever you can.